-But, most people don’t always understand all the ways they can invest in real estate, or even the lingo that’s associated with the industry.
+Unfortunately, most people don’t understand all the ways they can invest in real estate, or even the lingo that’s associated with the industry.

-The real estate game can seem a little overwhelming when you are just getting used to the industry’s lingo, but most of the words and phrases you aren’t familiar with are relatively easy to understand.
+The real estate game can seem a little overwhelming when you are just getting used to the industry’s lingo.

 Let’s explore some you’re most likely to encounter when you start shopping for a property, or are about to make your first offer!